 The first thing you should consider is what kind of vehicle you’ll need for your business.
 This need will depend on the type of business you run.
 For example, someone in construction should consider one of our new (or used) Ram 1500 trucks—suitable for hauling just about anything for your construction site(s).
 Smaller businesses (or ones that don’t need materials hauled) could benefit from the awesome fuel economy is one of our Dodge Darts (or any of our other vehicles).

 In fact, many small business owners use the beginning of a new business as an opportunity to get a new vehicle so they don’t have to wear out their personal vehicle for business purposes.
 Moreover, purchasing a car for their business will allow them to list the vehicle as taxable income, which may allow them to deduct expenses from the vehicle as a business expense.

-Before buying your business a vehicle, you should ask yourself the following questions according to this article at All Business:
+Before buying your business a vehicle, you should ask yourself the following questions:

 - Do you drive your own car more for business than for personal use?

 - Is your personal vehicle too small to keep up with your business needs for hauling equipment or delivering goods?

 - Can you take advantage of any tax breaks available for purchasing a vehicle?

 - Would purchasing a vehicle rob your business of cash flow essential for expansion, payroll or equipment purchases?